Subway franchisee loses Supreme Court claim for zero VAT liability

 The clear intention of the detailed definition of “bread” in the Act was to distinguish between bread as a “staple” food, which should be zero per cent rated, and certain other baked goods made from dough, Mr Justice Donal O’Donnell said.

-Because the Subway heated sandwiches, such as a hot meatball sandwich, did not contain “bread” as defined, it could not be said to be “food” for the purpose of the Second Schedule of the Act, he held.
+Because the Subway heated sandwiches, such as a hot meatball sandwich, did not contain “bread” as defined, it could not be said to be “food” for the purpose of the Act, he held.

-The appeal by Bookfinders, whose trade is between 70-80 per cent takeaway, arose from a 2006 decision by the Revenue Commissioners refusing the company a refund for VAT payments made between early 2004 and late 2005.
+The appeal by Bookfinders, whose trade is 70-80 per cent takeaway, arose from a 2006 decision by Revenue refusing the company a refund for VAT payments made between early 2004 and late 2005.

 Bookfinders claimed a refund on grounds it was subject to VAT at a composite rate of 9.2 per cent when, it argued, the rate should have been zero percent.